This Peruvian chicken recipe, also known as pollo a la brasa, can be made in the Instant Post or in the oven. I’m sharing both cooking methods.

 Yes this recipe is more about the sauce than the chicken, I promise it will be worth it.

 It’s so moist like a rotisserie chicken but if you don’t have a pressure cooker you can absolutely cook it in the oven.

 A Simple Peruvian Chicken Recipe

 Rotisserie style chicken in the Instant Pot is so easy.
 A simple spice rub, sear on all sides and then cook it for 6 minutes per pound.

 I have oven instructions and remember I said this recipe is all about the sauce.

-An Upper Class Food
+Roast Chicken is An Upper Class Food

 Although many Peruvians would list pollo a la brasa as a favourite dish, it is relatively new in the culture.